Jules Ribi, May 29, 2017

 Picture it.
 You’re building the perfect website.
-You’ve picked an impeccable color scheme, finessed your SEO keywords, and refined your buttons and calls-to-action.
+You’ve picked an impeccable color scheme, finessed your SEO, and refined your buttons and calls-to-action.
 All that’s missing?
 The imagery that brings it all together.

 If you can’t afford to pay a professional photographer and/or actors to capture the service or product you’re selling, where do you find suitable photos?
 You need ones that perfectly compliment your calls-to-action or contact page and bring your website to life.